-Solar powered, 3.3 or 5.0 volt, regulated power supply with lithium iron phosphate (LiFePO4) batteries.Designed by Aetherial Enterprises, Ships from United States of America
+Solar powered, 3.3 or 5.0 volt, regulated power supply with lithium iron phosphate (LiFePO4) batteries.Designed by Aetherial Enterprises in United States of America

 This solar powered, 3.3 or 5.0 volt, regulated power supply uses off board photo-voltaic cells to supply charging current to one or two lithium iron phosphate (LiFePO4) 0.6 amp hour battery cells mounted in standard AA size holders on the board.
 Output regulation is accomplished using a buck/boost topology switching regulator which may be disabled during charging.
 Headers are included for monitoring solar, battery and output voltages using a micro-controller unit (MCU).
 When the system is disabled (shutdown) the leakage current is less than 10 micro amps, not generally even measurable with most hand held multi-meters.

 I developed this item to supply power for various Parallax Propeller and 4D Systems MCU based projects I have designed and have been working on.

 This power supply can be used to power virtually any 3.3 or 5.0 volt device which requires less than one amp of continuous direct current.

 It includes monitoring pins for the solar cell voltage, battery voltage and output voltage.
 It also includes a power saving feature for low current operations and the ability to shut the power supply output off while charging, both capabilities can be set with jumpers, a double pole toggle or rocker switch, or can be driven with external circuitry (eg: a micro-controller).